ABLE Accounts: 10 Things You Must Know

 5. Which expenses are allowed by ABLE accounts?

 A "qualified disability expense" means any expense related to the designated beneficiary as a result of living a life with a disability.
-These include education, housing, transportation, employment training and support, assistive technology, personal support services, health care expenses, financial management and administrative services and other expenses which will be further described in the federal ABLE regulations once they are finalized.
-(Proposed regulations were issued in June 2015.
-Click here for NDSS' comments on the proposed regulations.)
+These include education, housing, transportation, employment training and support, assistive technology, personal support services, health care expenses, financial management and administrative services and other expenses to enhance the person's quality of life.
+In November 2015, the Treasury Department issued guidance indicating that states do not have to scrutinize expenses but beneficiaries will be required to maintain documentation to prove that their expenses are qualified.

 6. Where do I go to open an ABLE account?